MislavJaksic/Knowledge-Repository/Technology/Streaming/ApacheFlink/Docs/LearnFlink/Overview/README.md

 These requirements for timely stream processing can be met by using event time timestamps that are recorded in the data stream, rather than using the clocks of the machines processing the data.

 Stateful Stream Processing #
-Flink’s operations can be stateful.
+Flink's operations can be stateful.
 This means that how one event is handled can depend on the accumulated effect of all the events that came before it.
 State may be used for something simple, such as counting events per minute to display on a dashboard, or for something more complex, such as computing features for a fraud detection model.

 A Flink application is run in parallel on a distributed cluster.
 The various parallel instances of a given operator will execute independently, in separate threads, and in general will be running on different machines.